Seirdy/seirdy.one/content/posts/website-best-practices.md

 If you can't rely on lazy loading, your pages should work well without it.
 If pages work well without lazy loading, is it worth enabling?

-I don't think so: lazy loading often frustrates users on slow connections.
-I think I can speak for some of these users: mobile data near my home has a number of "dead zones" with abysmal download speeds, and my home's Wi-Fi repeater setup occasionally results in packet loss rates above 60%&nbsp;(!!).
+The scope of this article is textual content supplemented by images.
+In that context, I don't think lazy loading is worthwhile because it often frustrates users on slow connections.
+I think I can speak for some of these users: mobile data near my home has a number of "dead zones" with abysmal download speeds, and my home's Wi-Fi repeater setup used to result in packet loss rates above 60%&nbsp;(!!).

 Users on poor connections have better things to do than idly wait for pages to load.
 They might open multiple links in background tabs to wait for them all to load at once, and/or switch to another task and come back when loading finishes.
 They might also open links while on a good connection before switching to a poor connection.
 For example, I often open several links on Wi-Fi before going out for a walk in a mobile-data dead-zone.
 A Reddit user reading an earlier version of this article described a [similar experience](https://i.reddit.com/r/web_design/comments/k0dmpj/an_opinionated_list_of_best_practices_for_textual/gdmxy4u/) riding the train.